-Jason Proctor is a reporter in British Columbia for CBC News and has covered the B.C. courts and mental health issues in the justice system extensively.
+Jason Proctor is a reporter in British Columbia for CBC News and has covered the B.C. courts and the justice system extensively.

 Latest from Jason Proctor

 Director of civil forfeiture sues estate of accused drug trafficker after overdose death